 After successful identification, it gives you the name of the track, artist, other information such as lyrics, artist biography, video, concert tickets and recommended tracks.

 Shazam also has visual recognition ability.
 Just tap the camera icon to Shazam magazines, posters and books, and use it anywhere where you see the Shazam camera logo.
 It also works as a QR code reader.
 In December 2017, Apple announced that it has successfully acquired Shazam in a $400 million deal.

 1. Virtual Assistant

 If you don’t want to install any app, you can use the inbuilt Virtual Assistant in your phone – Siri for iOS/Mac, Google Now for Android and Cortana for Windows.

-Developers are increasing the capabilities of Virtual Assistants and integrating it with a lot of great third party apps.
-One of the cool things you can do with Siri/Google Now/Cortana is, you can use it to identify what song you are currently listening.
+Developers are increasing the capabilities of Virtual Assistants and integrating it with a lot of great third-party apps.
+One of the cool things you can do with Siri/Google Now/Cortana is, you can use it to identify what song you are currently listening to.
 Just launch the app and say “Name the song“, or “What song is this“, and it will tell you the name of the song.